Review: Toshiba Canvio Basics 1TB Portable Hard Drive — could not be happier with it

 The newer model of the Toshiba Canvio does have a smudge-resistant design.
 Mine doesn’t but, honestly, I don’t really notice any smudges on its shiny surface, so that has not bothered me at all.

 When I bought my Toshiba Canvio hard drive, it had only been on the market for about a year but was still getting many reviews of how reliable it was.
-Two years later, and its reviews on Amazon are just as good, with one thing many people are mentioning is just how reliable it is.
+Two years later, and its reviews are just as good, with one thing many people are mentioning is just how reliable it is.

 Unlike other portable hard drives from companies such as Seagate and HGST, many of which seem to die quite quickly or never work at all.